Careers Support For Student

 My Future is an app that allows students to: engage in conversations with local employers and explore apprenticeship opportunities; talk to training providers to learn about the courses that are available; virtually visit post 16 institutions including colleges and universities and learn about the employment opportunities in their town.
 Students can also request an interview with a Level 6 Career Advisor.

 Unifrog is a service that helps students find their future.
 This site brings all the necessary available careers information into one single, impartial, user-friendly platform that helps students to make the best choices, and submit the strongest applications.
 Each student has been given registration details from their form tutor regarding how to sign on – students should speak to their form tutors or a member of the personal development team if they can’t remember their login details.

-Netherthorpe School Year 11 Careers Advice and Support for Students and Parents 2020-21 - This pack contains careers information for students and parents in year 11.
-It provides an overview of the Post 16 options available, an understanding of how students can decide on the best route for them and how students can receive specific one to one current careers guidance/support in these unprecedented times.
+Netherthorpe School Year 11 Careers Advice and Support for Students and Parents This pack contains careers information for students and parents in year 11.
+It provides an overview of the Post 16 options available, an understanding of how students can decide on the best route for them and how students can receive specific one to one current careers guidance/support.